 Hi Mike, thank you so much for agreeing to do this interview.
 It is great to speak with you, we have lots we want to ask you about...

 (Laughs) well, you know, you guys are the aficionados on Mel & Kim.

 (Laughs) I think some would call us geeks!

-(Laughs) Going back to when you first met Mel & Kim, do you recall where you guys were and your first impressions?
+(Laughs) Going back to when you first met the girls, do you recall where you guys were and what your first impressions were?